DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - *Immediate Playable Area* - This is the space on the ground in which you, the level designer, intend for the bulk of the combat to take place.
 - *Spawn Point* - This is the point in the level where the player spawns when they first enter the level.
 - *Exit Portal* - The point in the level where the player exits the level after defeating all of the enemies.
 - *Enemy Wave* - A group of enemies that spawn together at the same time.
-Right now, each of the rooms only has 1 env
+Right now, each of the rooms only has 1 enemy wave, but there ***will*** be more.
 - *Enemy Spawner* - A point in the level where enemies *can* spawn.
+Not every enemy spawner has to be used in every enemy wave.
+- *Vista* - A point in the level where the player can see a large portion of the level.
+Typically, we use these to view the *immediate playable area* so that the player can understand the space before they enter it.
+- *Journal Table* -

 ### Documentation